 Learn more about Fukushima Medical University

-Research and service efforts focus on:
+Research and service efforts have included:

 - Understanding and working with traditional healers